 Check with the theme author that the theme is internationalized (meaning that it is ready for translation) and localized (meaning translated) to the languages you need.
 If it’s not the case, either you have the possibility to ask him to do the work (great!) or you will have to do it yourself.
 You can refer to the theme developer handbook.

 Internationalization (I18n) means editing php files of your theme and requires limited programming competence.
 Localization (L10n) means only creating new .po and .mo files and requires only linguistic competence.
-I personally use poedit to do this.
-But you can also use a free plugin, Loco Translate.
+You can use either poedit or a free plugin, Loco Translate.

 Check that your theme includes the following line (or something similar) in the file header.php: